for Cold Climate Housing and much more

 For a lot more information on the PDI you might want to visit the "Ontario New Home Waranty Program's" web site.
 You can also attend one of my cross country Get It In Writing seminars or click here to visit the "GIIW" web site.

-Keywords: Contractors, Warranty, House, Inspection, System
+Keywords: Contractors, Warranty, Inspection, House, System

 Article 1963